abrartarafder/Cruise-Critic-PowerBI-Project/README.md

 The Power BI extension adds an analytical layer on top of the relational database to support business insights and OLAP-style analysis.

 ### Tools
 - Power BI
 - SQL
 - DAX
+- DBML

 ### Data Model
 - **Fact Table:** FACT_CRUISE_ANALYTICS